 Gene Haas Machine Technology Scholarships

-The Gene Haas Machine Technology Scholarship helps ease the financial burden of qualified students who are interested in machine operation and maintenance coursework.
+The Gene Haas Foundation Machining Technology Scholarship helps ease the financial burden of qualified students who are interested in machine operation and maintenance coursework.

-Graduating high school seniors, GED recipients and displaced workers pursuing an associate degree or technology certificate are eligible for the one-year scholarship, which will range from $1,000 to $5,000 for each awarded scholarship.
+Graduating high school seniors, GED recipients and displaced workers (anyone unemployed or looking to change their career) who want to pursue an associate degree or technology certificate in machining, are eligible for the one-year scholarship.
+Award amounts will range from $1,000 to $2,500 for each scholarship, depending on the cost of the applicants program.
+Currently the scholarship is available to United States residents only.

-The online application for the Gene Haas Machining Technology Scholarship for the 2013/2014 academic year will be available soon.
-Click here to register your name and email address to be automatically notified when the scholarship application opens for the fall 2013/2014 academic year.
+The online application for the Gene Haas Machining Technology Scholarship for the 2013-2014 academic year is currently available and will remain open until funds are exhausted.
+Click here for instructions and access to the application.
 If your computer has spam ware, or a firewall that blocks bulk emails, please add email@example.com to your contacts or whitelist.

 About the Gene Haas Foundation